United States occupation of Haiti: American invasion

 In February 1915, Vilbrun Guillaume Sam, son of a former Haitian president, took power as President of Haiti.
-The culmination of his repressive measures came on July 27, 1915, when he ordered the execution of 167 political prisoners, including former president Zamor, who was being held in a Port-au-Prince jail.
-This infuriated the population, which rose up against Sam's government as soon as news of the executions reached them.
-Sam, who had taken refuge in the French embassy, was lynched by an enraged mob in Port-au-Prince as soon as they learned of the executions.
-The United States regarded the anti-American revolt against Sam as a threat to American business interests in the country, especially the Haitian American Sugar Company (HASCO).
+The culmination of his repressive measures came on July 27, when he ordered the execution of 167 political prisoners, including former president Zamor, who was being held in a Port-au-Prince jail.
+This infuriated the population, which rose up against Sam's government.
+Sam, who had taken refuge in the French embassy, was lynched by an enraged mob in Port-au-Prince when they learned of the executions.
+The United States regarded the anti-American revolt against Sam as a threat to American business interests in the country, especially the Haitian American Sugar Company.
 When the caco-supported anti-American Rosalvo Bobo emerged as the next president of Haiti, the United States government decided to act quickly to preserve its economic dominance.

 In April 1915, Secretary Bryan expressed support for invading Haiti to President Wilson, writing "The American interests are willing to remain there, with a view of purchasing a controlling interest and making the bank a branch of the American bank – they are willing to do this provided this government takes the steps necessary to protect them and their idea seems to be that no protection will be sufficient that does not include control of the Customs House."